DineshikaSivapalaraja/Ride-Ready/README.md

 To use my app user need to consider some steps
 1) User can download the project file here(GitHub)
-2) The user needs an Asgardeo account, , traditional web application (go through this link: https://wso2.com/asgardeo/docs/)
+2) The user needs an Asgardeo account to create traditional web application (go through this link: https://wso2.com/asgardeo/docs/)
 3) Tomcat Server configuration

 Refer my blog to get more knowledge to work with Ride Ready